jamiewho/Cat-Girl/readme.md

 \ ゜ o ゜)ノ

 ### Might need to fix some errors im just too lazy atm to fix it on github

+### Credits
+- Jamie - For creating the bot & basic commands

+- Amelia - For making the new base of the bot & c;eaning up the code